prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 Whatever you choose, however you choose, just consider our tips and find the case that fits perfectly with your personal preferences, and overall just enjoy your handy work!

-## Best Micro ATX Case Review: NZXT H400i
+## A Closer Look at The Best Micro ATX Case

 <div class="vid-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/sCXnMEqezRA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>